jboshelleram/git-learning/README.md

 ![Alt text](readme/images/uptodate.png?raw=true "Git Life Cycle")

 As you commit through the day *as shown in the orange circles above.* Others will update master.
-This will require you to update your local master.
-And merge that into your own branch.
+This will require you to update your local master (from the remote master).
+And then merge into your own branch.

+TODO: show example of screens shots, upating local master, then merging.
+Then pushing "own branch" to git remote.

 How often should I commit, pull, push, merge?
 ----------------------------